oasis-roles/ansible_collection_system/README.md

 * `docker_access_users` - A list of users ought to have access to the Docker daemon.
 Defaults to only the login user for this role.
 Users in this group will not require sudo access in order to use the Docker service.
+* `docker_become` - Default: true.
+Whether to use the Ansible "become" functionality to escalate privileges.
+* `docker_become_user` - Default: root.
+User to become when performing sysadmin tasks

 Dependencies
 ------------